Robotech II: The Sentinels

-Robotech II: The Sentinels was an attempt by Harmony Gold USA to continue the original 1985 Robotech television series.
-Only three episodes were ultimately animated before the project was canceled in 1986, and a feature-length film was released from footage taken from the completed episodes.
-The aborted 65-episode Sentinels series would have followed the ongoing adventures of Rick Hunter and Lisa Hayes and the rest of the Robotech Expeditionary Force (REF) during the events of The Robotech Masters and The New Generation series.
+Robotech II: The Sentinels is a 1988 American animated film written and directed by Carl Macek.
+Part of the Robotech franchise, it is set between the events of The Macross Saga and The Masters from the original 1985 television series.
+The film follows Rick Hunter, now a major general, as he leads Earth's forces aboard a new space station on a diplomatic mission to the Robotech Masters, while the Masters find themselves under attack from the Invid.

+The Sentinels was intended by Harmony Gold as a new television series that would feature characters and elements from all three Robotech sagas.
+Unlike the original series, which was created from footage of existing anime, The Sentinels mostly uses original animation.
+Only three of the planned 65 episodes were animated before the project was canceled in 1986 due to a lack of funding.
+Macek turned the existing footage into a film, which was released to home media.
+The unfinished source material received several different adaptations that provided alternate continuations of the story.

 Background

-The feature-length pilot is composed of the first three (and only) episodes that were produced for the series.
+The feature-length pilot is composed of the only three episodes that were produced.
 It introduces the SDF-3, along with its crew, and gives an overview of their new mission.
 The title refers to the Sentinels, an alien resistance movement encountered by the Robotech Expeditionary Force (REF) that consists of races subjugated by the Robotech Masters or the Invid.
 The significant events in the film include Lin Minmei making peace with Admiral Lisa Hayes well enough to sing at her wedding to Major General Rick Hunter and the Invid's brutal invasion of the Robotech Masters homeworld of Tirol.

 Being a sequel/spinoff to the combined series, The Sentinels featured characters from all three Robotech sagas, including Rick Hunter, Lisa Hayes (later Lisa Hayes-Hunter), Max Sterling, Miriya Parina Sterling, Exedore and Breetai from The Macross Saga, Dana Sterling, Bowie Grant, and a couple of their superiors from Masters, in addition to Jonathan Wolff and the Invid Regis of The New Generation (Scott Bernard was also planned, though never appeared in the confines of the feature).
 Among the newly created characters were young cadet rivals Jack Baker and Karen Penn, whose early love-hate relationship mirrored Rick and Lisa's; Vince Grant, brother of Claudia Grant, and father of Bowie Grant; and the Invid Regent, the villainous leader of the Invid.
 Dr. Emil Lang, a supporting character in the Macross Saga, would return as a main character.
 The story also introduces a human adversary in the form of T. R. Edwards, who was first introduced in Comico's Robotech: The Graphic Novel.